chewing/libchewing/README.md

 # libchewing - The intelligent phonetic input method library

-The Chewing (酷音) input method is an intelligent phonetic (Zhuyin/Bopomofo) input method.
-It is one of the most popular input methods among Traditional Chinese users.
+The Chewing (酷音) is an intelligent phonetic (Zhuyin/Bopomofo) input method, one of the most popular choices for Traditional Chinese users.
 Chewing was inspired by other proprietary intelligent Zhuyin input methods under Microsoft Windows, namely, Wang-Xin by Eten, Microsoft New Zhuyin, and Nature Zhuyin.

 The Chewing core team extended their work and actively maintains the project as full open source efforts.